matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 },
 ```

-After connecting the Metamask wallet, the following page should be viewable:
+After connecting the Metamask wallet, you should see following page:

 ![img](../../assets/images/start-1.png)